MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parse-ipv6-maskfunction.md

 ## Returns

-If conversion is successful, the result will be a string representing a canonical IPv6 network address.
+If conversion is successful, the result is a string representing a canonical IPv6 network address.
-If conversion isn't successful, the result will be an empty string.
+If conversion isn't successful, the result is an empty string.

 ## Example